ivnmaksimovic/sandbox-kitesurfing/src/content/package-private-accommodation.md

 #### Private apartments

-We will choose for you best free private apartment close to beach.
-Photos on request
+We will choose for you best available private apartment close to beach.
+Photos on request.